kabi02/windows-desktop-rice-dotfiles/README.md

 # Windows 10 Desktop Rice
-Config files for my Windows 10 desktop rice
+Config files for my Windows 10 desktop rice.
+This just serves as a personal repository in case I transfer to a new system.
+But feel free to use these if you want.

 # Tools Used
 List of apps used for this rice: